BlameTroi/PtoP/README.md

 ## Project Summary

 `PtoP` is a Pascal source beautifier predating Tree Sitter and Language Server Protocol.
 While many Language Servers provide code formatting, I plan to stick with `PtoP`.
-It's late 2025 and Language Server support for Pascal is weak and fragmented; I see a few incomplete repos on GitHub that aren't very active and appear to be forks of each other.
+It's now late 2025 and Language Server support for Pascal is weak and fragmented; I see a few incomplete repos on GitHub that aren't very active and appear to be forks of each other.
 I've never written an LSP and I don't have an urge to do so (yet).

 `PtoP` appears to be complete but it wasn't written to be integrated into an editor and I have found a few bugs in my testing.
 This project will address those issues.